gabyballester/react-ts-weather-app-tech-assessment/README.md

-# Project: Weather App
+# Project: Weather App Tech Assessment

-This is a weather forecast application that allows users to switch between different languages [Spanish, English] and cities [London, Toronto, Singapore].
+This is a weather forecast tech assessment application that allows users to switch between different languages [Spanish, English] and cities [London, Toronto, Singapore].
 This capability provides a personalized and adaptable experience, ensuring users can access relevant information conveniently and effectively.

 ## Used Technologies